Soundtrack in my head: The Guess Who, “Share the Land”

 I procrastinated on writing part three of this subject.
 (Parts 1 and 2 were the first two posts in this blog.)
 At first, I think the intent was dramatic pause but that simply gave way to procrastination.
-Part of the struggle was in writing an answer to the rhetorical question asking “What’s a 21st century middle-aged American to do” about fostering a sense of togetherness.
+Part of the struggle was in writing an answer to the rhetorical question asking “What’s a 21st century middle-aged American to do” about fostering a sense of community?

-First of all, truth be told, plenty of Americans have that in their lives.
+First of all, truth be told, plenty of Americans have community in their lives.
 Plenty of people have a tight circle of friends and family they can lean on at any time.
 But I think it’s harder to foster that than it used to be.
 Many people want such a tight circle but struggle to bring it in their lives.
 A lot of times people, particularly parents, are too busy to really let other people into their lives.
 Others are perfectly content to live in their own cocoons–either with a spouse, a family, or by themselves.

 I’d mentioned before that I’d participated in the Global Walk for a Livable World and I have a page about it on this website.
 We became a mobile intentional community that could not help but be around each other all the time.
 We ended up being a very tight-knit bunch of people, to the extent that even those on the Walk that I wasn’t very close to still ended up feeling like a part of me.
 When we found each other on Facebook it’s as if no time had passed between the end of the Walk and the present, and that felt especially true when we had our twenty-year reunion in Colorado.